pulumi/pulumi-hugo/themes/default/content/templates/container-service/azure/index.md

 meta_desc: The Container Service template makes it easy to deploy a container service on Azure with Pulumi and Azure Container Instances (ACI).
 meta_image: meta.png
 card_desc: Deploy a container service on Azure with Pulumi and Azure Container Instances.

-# Used for generating language-specific CLI commands and links to the templates repo on GitHub.
 template:
   prefix: container-azure
   dirname: my-container-service